EuroComply

 What does DSA require and when does it apply?

 DSA applies to Social Media and Marketplaces organisations across all EU member states.
 The key deadline is February 17, 2024 (all platforms).
-Non-compliance carries a maximum penalty of €20M or 6% of global turnover.
+Non-compliance carries a maximum penalty of Up to 6% of global turnover (VLOPs/VLOSEs); per member state for others.
 Core obligations include remove illegal content upon valid notice and provide transparent advertising registers.

 • Remove illegal content upon valid notice